The must-sees, the guided tours, our favorites?

 Coup de coeur in this neighborhood

-- The Fragonard Perfume Museum (free)
+• Fragonard Perfume Museum (free)

-- The visit of theParis Opera
+• The visit of theParis Opera

-- Flyview, a simulator of flight over Paris
+• Flyview, a simulator of flight over Paris

-Nice guided tours in the neighborhood
+Friendly guided tours in the neighborhood

-- The visit-show " A love of opera "animated by a former dancer of the Opera
+• The visit-show " A love of Opera "animated by a former dancer of the Opera

 With teens